-In Study 6115A1-3003 (B1851022), 61 participants 2 to less than 18 years of age and 190 participants 18 years of age and older with an allogeneic HSCT were enrolled to receive 3 doses of Prevenar 13 with an interval of at least 1 month between doses.
+In Study 6115A1-3003 (B1851022), 61 participants 2 to < 18 years of age and 190 participants \geq 18 years of age with an allogeneic HSCT were enrolled to receive 3 doses of Prevenar 13 with an interval of at least 1 month between doses.
 The first dose was administered at 3 to 6 months after HSCT.
 A fourth (booster) dose of Prevenar 13 was administered 6 months after the third dose.
 As per the general recommendations, a single dose of PPSV23 was administered 1 month after the fourth dose of Prevenar 13.
-Immune responses as measured by IgG GMCs were assessed in 41 to 52 evaluable participants 2 to less than 18 years of age and in 127 to 159 evaluable participants 18 years of age and older approximately 1 month after vaccination.
+Immune responses, as measured by IgG GMCs, were assessed in 41 to 52 evaluable participants 2 to < 18 years of age and in 127 to 159 evaluable participants \geq 18 years of age approximately 1 month after vaccination.
 Prevenar 13 elicited increased antibody levels after each dose.
-Immune responses after the fourth dose of Prevenar 13 were significantly increased for all serotypes compared with those after the third dose with the exception of serotype 3 in the 2 to less than 18 years age group.
-Overall, participants 2 to less than 18 years of age had generally higher serotype-specific immune responses as compared to those 18 years of age and older.
+Immune responses after the fourth dose of Prevenar 13 were significantly increased for all serotypes compared with those after the third dose with the exception of serotype 3 in the 2 to < 18 years age group.
+Overall, participants 2 to < 18 years of age had generally higher serotype-specific immune responses compared with those \geq 18 years of age.